-- 1. Settings include, but are not limited to, the following: psychiatric hospitals, mental health clinics, community service organizations, day care programs, chemical dependency program, gero-psychiatric programs or child/adolescent mental health program.
-Due to the limited psychosocial fieldwork sites, placement for this fieldwork may also be at selected brain injury or pediatric programs. - 2.
-Fieldwork sites provide services to clients whose primary disabilities or needs are grossly or precisely categorized as psychosocial in nature. - 3.
-Adequate designated qualified personnel for student supervision. - 4.
-The facility values a client-centered approach and activities and services provided to the clientele are humanistic and culturally sensitive. - 5.
-Adequate opportunities are provided for students to observe and participate in order to fulfill the expectations stated in the written assignment.
+6. Settings include, but are not limited to, the following: psychiatric hospitals, mental health clinics, community service organizations, day care programs, chemical dependency program, gero-psychiatric programs, or child/adolescent mental health program.
+Due to the limited psychosocial fieldwork sites, placement for this fieldwork may also be at selected brain injury or pediatric programs.

+- 7. Fieldwork sites provide services to clients whose primary disabilities or needs are grossly or precisely categorized as psychosocial in nature. - 8.
+Adequate designated qualified personnel for student supervision and formal evaluation of student performance. - 9.
+The facility values a client-centered approach and activities and services provided to the clientele are humanistic and culturally sensitive. - 10.
+Adequate opportunities are provided for students to observe and participate to fulfill the expectations stated in the written assignment.